kovidgoyal/kitty/docs/overview.rst

 You can control the :term:`tabs <tab>`, :term:`kitty window <window>` layout, working directory, startup programs, etc. by creating a *session* file and using the :option:`kitty --session` command line flag or the :opt:`startup_session` option in :file:`kitty.conf`.
-For example:
+An example, showing all available commands:

 .. code-block:: session